-- The academic and administrative staff support infrastructure for distance learning students; - For validated courses only, a statement detailing the course team's evaluation of their proposal with regard to the Framework for Higher Education Qualifications, relevant QAA Subject Benchmark Statement(s) (where applicable), the UK Quality Code for Higher Education, and any professional accreditation requirements (i.e. how have they been used in the development of the course). - 5.8.3.
-For collaborative distance learning provision, a detailed schedule for completion of all distance or blended leaning materials for the course; - 5.8.4.
-A draft student handbook, using the latest UEL template, which at a minimum must include the following information: - Course structure diagram; - Module specifications (using the standard UEL template); - Arrangements for the supervision and assessment of any placement element; - Local academic and other counselling and support arrangements for students. - 5.8.5.
+- 4.8.1.
+For collaborative distance learning provision, a detailed schedule for completion of all distance or blended leaning materials for the course; - 4.8.2.
+A draft student handbook, using the latest UEL template, which at a minimum must include the following information: - Course structure diagram; - Module specifications (using the standard UEL template); - Arrangements for the supervision and assessment of any placement element: - Local academic and other counselling and support arrangements for students. - 4.8.3.
 For approval events that are not taking place at the site of delivery, the approval panel will be provided with a comprehensive report of physical resources available at the partner institution.
-Additional photographic or video evidence of resources may also be required. - 5.9.
+Additional photographic or video evidence of resources may also be required. - 4.9.
 In addition, the approval panel will be provided with a copy of the following information to assist with their deliberations: - The UEL Quality Criteria; - The relevant QAA Subject Benchmark Statement(s); - An extract from Part 1 of the Manual of General Regulations, providing the full description of the award to which the proposed course will lead; - A copy of relevant sections of the QAA UK Quality Code for Higher Education (i.e. Partnerships Section); - Relevant documentation articulating professional body accreditation requirements; - Any other information relevant to the proposal.

-Criteria for Validation of Franchise, Joint and Validated Courses
+Criteria for Approval of Validated and Joint Courses

-5.10.
-The purpose of the approval process for franchise, joint and validated courses is to ensure that the quality of the student experience will be comparable to that offered by UEL for the same or similar course.
-The approval panel must ensure that:
+- 4.10.
+The purpose of the approval process for validated and joint courses is to ensure that the quality of the student experience will be comparable to that offered by UEL for the same or similar course.
+The approval panel must ensure that: - 4.10.1 There are adequate physical resources available to support the course; - 4.10.2.
+There are adequate human resources available to support the course; - 4.10.3.
+The proposed course team has a clear understanding of, and commitment to, the aims and objectives of the course and an implementation plan for delivery; - 4.10.4.
+There are adequate arrangements for student support and pastoral care; - 4.10.5.
+There are adequate course management and administrative arrangements in place to support the course;

-- 5.10.1.
-There are adequate physical resources available to support the course; - 5.10.2.
-There are adequate human resources available to support the course; - 5.10.3.
-The proposed course team has a clear understanding of, and commitment to, the aims and objectives of the course and an implementation plan for delivery; - 5.10.4.
-There are adequate arrangements for student support and pastoral care; - 5.10.5.
-There are adequate course management and administrative arrangements in place to support the course; - 5.10.6.
-There is a clearly defined memorandum of co-operation between UEL and the partner institution. - 5.10.7.
-In the case of franchise courses, the aims and objectives, structure, content and assessment of the course will have already been validated, and thus these will not normally form a line of enquiry during the approval of the franchise arrangement. - 5.11.
+- 4.11.
 In the case of joint courses, where it is determined that UEL will have ultimate responsibility for the quality of the course, the approval event will also be responsible for the approval of the course.
-The course will be evaluated against the Quality Criteria to ensure that the academic standard is commensurate with the proposed award and that the quality of the student experience is likely to be appropriate. - 5.12.
+The course will be evaluated against the Quality Criteria to ensure that the academic standard is commensurate with the proposed award and that the quality of the student experience is likely to be appropriate. - 4.12.
 If the partner institution has authority to award its own degrees, the two institutions may decide to take joint responsibility for the quality of the course.
 In these circumstances a joint validation process may be negotiated provided that the principles underlying the UEL's quality assurance procedures are observed and the process ensures that the UEL's Quality Criteria for courses are met.
-A memorandum of co-operation between the two institutions will be required. - 5.13.
+A memorandum of co-operation between the two institutions will be required. - 4.13.
 Where an approval event incorporates the approval of new courses, they will be evaluated against the Quality Criteria to ensure that the academic standard is commensurate with the proposed award and that the quality of the student experience is likely to be appropriate.